- Care Call

 If you require further information regarding Gateshead Council's Data Protection Policy then please visit our page on Data Protection.
-Gateshead Council's nominated representative for the purposes of the Data Protection Act and the named Data Protection Officer is Tanya Rossington.
-You can contact the Data protection Officer DPO@gateshead.gov.uk.
+Gateshead Council's nominated representative for the purposes of the Data Protection Act is the Data Protection Officer who you can contact on DPOcouncil@gateshead.gov.uk.

 Withdrawal of consent

 However, if you opt out or withdraw consent from certain processing of your information, we may not be able to deliver certain services to you.